Earnhardt wrecks in what could be final Cup start at Daytona - News 12 Now

 His so-called Daytona finale ended up being a huge letdown.

 NASCAR’s most popular driver scraped the wall early in the 400-mile race and then got knocked out with 54 laps remaining when Kevin Harvick spun and crashed in front of him.
-It was a disappointing and frustrating finish after a full week of hype.
+It was a disappointing, 32nd-place finish after a full week of hype.

 “I just didn’t expect all that attention all week,” he said.
 “My phone buzzing all day long with social media going crazy, everybody talking about this being my last Daytona race.
 I hope every weekend isn’t like this as far as that goes.
 The attention and the reaction from the fans makes me feel great.
 Hopefully, we are able to turn that around and back on them for the rest of the season and thank them for all they had done.”